nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 You can also filter package revisions using the `kubectl` CLI with the `--selector` and `--field-selector` flags under the same conventions as for other KRM objects.

-`--selector` filters by the values of one or more metadata labels (see [Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#list-and-watch-filtering) for full details):
+The `--selector` flag filters by the values of one or more metadata labels (see [Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#list-and-watch-filtering) for full details):
 ```bash
 $ kubectl get packagerevisions --show-labels --selector 'kpt.dev/latest-revision=true'
 NAME                        PACKAGE   WORKSPACENAME   REVISION   LATEST   LIFECYCLE   REPOSITORY        LABELS